XYinfg/distributed-booking-system/README.md

   The system uses UDP sockets rather than TCP, so all message marshalling and unmarshalling is implemented manually.

 - **Marshalling:**
-  Custom message formats are designed with a 7-byte header containing:
+  Custom message formats are designed with a 8-byte header containing:
   - Request ID (4 bytes)
   - Operation type (1 byte)
   - Payload length (2 bytes)
+  - Simulate Loss Byte (1 byte)
   The payload carries variable-length data (e.g., facility names), where each string is prefixed with its length.

 - **Fault Tolerance:**